bullhorn/rest-api-docs/source/includes/entityref/_jobshift.md

 # JobShift

-The main entity for shift scheduling and is used for storing start & end times, references to the ClientCorporation, JobOrder, and other details for the JobShift (such as location, name, etc).
+The main entity for Shift scheduling and is used for storing start & end times, references to the ClientCorporation, JobOrder, and other details for the JobShift (such as location, name, etc).

 <table>
     <colgroup>